vanLankveld/2imv10/readme.txt

 ####### Running the simulation ########
-On Linux or Mac, simply run the file "2imv10_project" from your terminal.
+On Linux or Mac, simply run the file "2imv10_project_[OS]” from your terminal.
 We have no confirmed way of running on windows.

 ####### Required Installs ########
+OpenGL 4.1 or newer.
 The GLFW3 library.
-OpenGL 4.1 or newer.
-DMD compiler to compile the project.

 ####### Controls #########
 Camera control: